-Division Supervisor – Jim O’Connor oversees Division OET programs, chairs the OET Steering Committee, approves new Toboggan Instructors.
+Division Supervisor – Matt Nebzydoski oversees Division OET programs, chairs the OET Steering Committee, approves new Toboggan Instructors.
 Follow the links for each level of management to the Eastern Division OET web page for the most up-to-date documents.

-Division OET Staff – Typically made up of 24 individuals spread out among the 15 regions that make up the division.
+Division OET Staff – Typically made up of 25 individuals spread out among the 15 regions that make up the division.
 OET Staff ensures that all OET programs involving instruction and evaluation are conducted safely and fairly, consistent with the criteria established by NSP and Eastern Division.
 The OET Steering Committee appoints OET Staff members.
-Division OET Staff members rotate every season, for the latest list of members, visit the Eastern Division OET web page to download the most current document.

 Regional Advisors – known as RAs for short, oversee OET programs in their respective regions, assist in bringing division initiatives to the Regional level, plan and administrate Senior program events and evaluations, and ensure regional toboggan instructors and trainer evaluators maintain certification requirements.
 Click to download a Comprehensive Job Description.
 Current Regional OET Advisors:

 Instructor Trainers (ITs) are in charge of educational Quality Assurance.
-The group numbers approximately 100 division-wide.
-In addition to QA, these individuals are responsible for Training toboggan Instructors and TEs.
+The group numbers over 100 division-wide to maintain an approximate 1:8 ratio for managing OET Instructors.
+In addition to QA, these individuals are responsible for Training toboggan Instructors and providing Trainer-Evaluator Professional Development.
 They are appointed by the Division Supervisor and must be a TE in good standing as a prerequisite.

-Trainer Evaluators (TEs) are Regional Staff members selected by Regional OET Advisors.
+Trainer Evaluators (TEs) are Regional Staff members selected by OET Regional Advisors.
 The group numbers approximately 250 individuals and is responsible for training and evaluating Senior Candidates.
-To become a TE, individuals must be Alpine Seniors, a Toboggan Instructor, and must be trained and recommended by their RA or the Regional OET Staff.
+To become a TE, individuals must be Alpine Seniors, an OET Instructor, and must be trained and recommended by their RA or the Division OET Staff.

 Toboggan Instructors – This group numbers approximately 850.
 They provide OET Toboggan Handling instruction at local mountains.
 The prerequisite for becoming an OET Toboggan Instructor is attending an Instructor Development Course and entering the OET mentoring program.